Updated on 23/10/2023

 Of course, there is no perfect weight that everyone should be achieving, but finding the weight that you feel most comfortable and healthy at will be beneficial to you.
 Maintaining that weight class can reduce your risk of heart disease and other health problems .
 If you need help with this, you can check out our weight loss and weight gain guides.

 How we can help you

 Surely, if you’re reading this blog you might have already heard about what Jimmy Joy does.
-Our shakes and bars contain a bunch of the ingredients we went over; our Plenny Shake Active and Plenny Bar V2.0 are rich in fiber-filled oatmeal, derivatives of soy, sunflower oil, and flaxseed.
-Best of all, they’re 100% vegan - meaning none of those undesired trans fats or LDL cholesterol from animal products.
-And besides, they’re stuffed with all sorts of healthy minerals and vitamins.
+Our shakes and bars contain a bunch of the ingredients we went over; our Plenny Shake Active and Plenny Bar are high in fibre-filled oatmeal, soy, sunflower and rapeseed oil, and flaxseed.
+Best of all, they’re vegan - meaning no undesired trans fats or cholesterol from animal products.
+Plus: 26 essential minerals and vitamins.

 Our nutritious meals are an easy step toward a healthier and more plant-based diet, and your heart might just end up thanking you for it.

 Harvard Health Publishing.
 Heart Health - Harvard Health [Internet].
 Harvard Health.
 Harvard Health; 2019 [cited 2023 Oct 23].
 Available from: https://www.health.harvard.edu/topics/heart-health

 Centers for Disease Control and Prevention.
 Heart disease facts [Internet].
 Centers for Disease Control and Prevention.
 2023 [cited 2023 Oct 23].
 Available from: https://www.cdc.gov/heartdisease/facts.htm